-- 3.2.1 The Governing Body are responsible for the implementation of this policy and ensuring it is operating effectively. - 3.2 2 The Governing Body and Head teacher are committed to meeting their legal duties and obligations.
+- 3.2.1 The Governing Body are responsible for the implementation of this policy and ensuring it is operating effectively. - 3.2.2 The Governing Body and Headteacher are committed to meeting their legal duties and obligations.
 They recognise their general duty to ensure, as far as is reasonably practicable, the health, safety and welfare of their employees and other members of the school community affected by the work they do.
 (Health and Safety at Work Act 1974 s2).

-3.3 The Head teacher
+3.3 The Headteacher:

-- 3.3.1 The Headteacher is responsible for the day-to-day implementation and management of the policy. - 3.3.2 The Headteacher may delegate the lead role on day-to-day policy implementation and management of the policy to a nominated Senior Manager. - 3.3.3 The Headteacher is also responsible for the following: - a) Ensuring that suitable and sufficient risk assessments are carried out of employees' risk of exposure to violence and aggression and that appropriate control measures are implemented. - b) Making appropriate arrangements for incidents to be reported, recorded and investigated. - c) Regular monitoring of the level and general nature of any incidents and the school's response to them. - d) The Headteacher will review the effectiveness of the policy including risk assessment, control measures and responses to incidents. - e) Provision of appropriate training for employees and volunteers. - f) An annual monitoring and evaluation report will be provided to the Governing Body by the Headteacher.
+- 3.3.1 The Headteacher is responsible for the day-to-day implementation and management of the policy. - 3.3.2 The Headteacher may delegate the lead role on day-to-day policy implementation and management of the policy to a nominated School Leader. - 3.3.3 The Headteacher is also responsible for the following: - a) Ensuring that suitable and sufficient risk assessments are carried out of employees' risk of exposure to violence and aggression and that appropriate control measures are implemented. - b) Making appropriate arrangements for incidents to be reported, recorded and investigated. - c) Regular monitoring of the level and general nature of any incidents and the school's response to them. - d) The Headteacher will review the effectiveness of the policy including risk assessment, control measures and responses to incidents. - e) Provision of appropriate training for employees and volunteers. - f) An annual monitoring and evaluation report will be provided to the Governing Body by the Headteacher.

-3.4 Employees
+3.4 Employees:

 - 3.4.1 Employees also have a responsibility to protect their own safety and that of their colleagues and anyone else who may be affected by the work they do. - 3.4.2 Volunteers should follow school procedures. - 3.4.3 Employees must contribute actively in hazard and risk assessment, and familiarise themselves with policies, guidelines, control measures, instructions and reporting procedures.
-All employees should participate positively in appropriate training.
-Depending on their role some employees may also have a legal responsibility to participate in appropriate training.
+They should also participate positively in appropriate training.
+Depending on their role, some employees may also have a legal responsibility to participate in appropriate training.

-3.4.4 All incidents of violence and aggression (as defined at paragraph 1.5 above) must be reported, recorded and investigated.
-Appropriate action will be undertaken by the Headteacher with the aim of reducing the risk of a recurrence.
+- 3.4.4 All incidents of violence and aggression (as defined at paragraph 1.5 above) must be reported, recorded and investigated.
+Appropriate action will be undertaken by the Headteacher with the aim of reducing the risk of a recurrence. - 3.4.5 The Governing Body will support the right of any member of staff who has been subject to violence to report the incident to the police.